pebakery/pebakery-docs/CodingGuide/Migrating.md

 ## Backwards Compatibility

 PEBakery was designed to be backwards compatible with Winbuilder 082's .script syntax for the express purpose of making it easy to migrate scripts and projects to the PEBakery platform.
-Most well designed scripts _should_ run without issues out of the box, however as with any complex application there a couple exceptions.
+Most well designed scripts _should_ run without issues out of the box, however as with any complex application or project there may be exceptions.

 **It is important to note that _Backwards Compatibility_ refers to the ability to run _most_ Winbuilder scripts in PEBakery and does not mean that scripts designed for PEBakery will continue to work in Winbuilder.**